GuidesHow To'sHow To Vertical Mount Your GPU

 • Mounting graphics cards vertically can be done for a few reasons, the most prominent being to make the PC look more stylish.

-• Most cases and motherboards, especially older ones, are not designed for vertically mounted GPUs.
-So hardware compatibility needs to always be kept in mind.
+• Most PC cases and motherboards, especially older ones, are not designed for vertically mounted GPUs.
+So, hardware compatibility needs always to be kept in mind.

-• Vertically mounting the GPU can be done in a few different ways, with the simplest being to use an aftermarket vertical GPU mount bracket that is compatible with your case and mount the GPU into it.
+• Vertically mounting the GPU can be done in a few different ways, with the simplest being to use an aftermarket vertical GPU mount bracket.

 Vertical GPU Mounting Bracket

-Many aftermarket GPU mounting brackets are available that you can buy and screw into your case, which allows you to install the graphics card in a vertical position.
+A mounting bracket lets you install the graphics card in a custom position.
 The bracket fits into the expansion slot backplate of the PC case.

 GPU Mounting Bracket

-Before buying a bracket, you must first make sure that the bracket is compatible with your particular case by going through the product listing or the manufacturer’s website.
-For example, many of these brackets can take up as many as seven expansion slots.
-If your PC does not have that many slots, then the bracket is incompatible with your case.
+Tip: Before buying a bracket, you must first make sure that the bracket is compatible with your particular case by going through the product listing or the manufacturer’s website.

 This method does not require any additional space in the case and can look very aesthetically pleasing.
-But compatibility between bracket and case is critical to making this work.
-Once the mounting bracket is in place and the GPU is attached to it, a PCIe riser cable attached to the bracket is then inserted into the PCIe slot of the motherboard.
+Once the mounting bracket is in place and the GPU is attached to it, you only need to attach a PCIe riser cable to the bracket and insert it into the motherboard’s PCIe slot.

-If your case does not come with a vertical GPU mounting bracket, you can make a custom bracket using materials like aluminum or acrylic.
-This method requires some DIY skills and tools, but it can be a great option if you want to save money and have a unique look for your build.
-Also, make sure to check out how to fix the ‘this effect requires GPU acceleration’ error
+If your case does not have a vertical GPU mounting bracket, you can make a custom bracket using materials like aluminum or acrylic.
+This method requires some DIY skills and tools, but it can be a great option to save money and have a unique look for your build.

 How To Vertical Mount A GPU